-She was barely two then and showed her disappointment by giving me silent treatment or complete ignorance.
-Some days she would be really frustrated that she would howl but won’t let me hold her.
-It was then when I decided to stay back at home
+She was barely two then and showed her disappointment by giving me the silent treatment or complete ignorance.
+Some days she would show her frustration by howling but not letting me hold her.

 Almost everyone around me said I was being finicky.
 What does a 2-year-old understand?
-But, deep inside, I knew, she understands a lot more than we can comprehend.
+But deep inside I knew that she understood a lot more than we could comprehend.
 I left my job and started reading her mind.
 Like literally.

 Delving into child psychology helped me understand her personality better.
 My daughter is my current muse.
 And for my love of weaving thoughts, I try to put across my learning into words.

 Well, I am not just a mother alone.
 I am someone’s wife too.
-And believe me; I play that role quite efficiently.
-For I never leave a chance to sponsor my husband’s guilt trip.
+And believe me, I play that role quite efficiently.
+I never leave a chance to sponsor my husband’s guilt trip.
 Oh!
 And the shopping bills.

 As for me, I write (and read) about anything and everything that is close to my heart.
 My writing gives me a sense of entitlement and accomplishment.
-I share my parenting excerpts; write about kids and their emotions; grownups and their relationships and about women-centric issues.
+I work as a freelance content writer and also share my parenting excerpts; write about kids and their emotions; grownups and their relationships and about women-centric issues.

-I believe that kids are individuals, they have feelings, they have individual personalities and they don’t own us anything; I also believe every situation has a way of changing; and that only we can help ourselves.
+I believe that kids are individuals with unique personalities, they have feelings, and they don’t own us anything.
+I also believe every situation has a way of changing; and that only we can help ourselves.

-If you have any feedback/ suggestions or have an idea to share, you can easily reach out to me at neha.mishra@chuckleandfrown
+If you have any feedback/ suggestions or have an idea to share, you can easily reach out to me at email@example.com

 Cheers to our newfound friendship!